-The use of light from the abyss in biology
+The use of light from the abyss in life sciences

 In the last decades, bioluminescent systems based on the expression of a luciferase and the addition of a luciferin to monitor the emission of light have become very important tools for biological investigations.
 A growing proportion of these systems are using imidazo[1,2‑a]pyrazine luciferins such as the naturally-occurring coelenterazine (1) or the vargula luciferin (2) along with photoproteins or luciferases which came from sea creatures such as Aequorea, Renilla, Gaussia or Oplophorus.

 Central to the success of these tools are the synthetic pathways developed over the years to prepare not only these two endogenous substrates, but also analogues endowed with improved bioluminescent signals.
 And this took place along with extensive alteration of the corresponding luciferases leading to fairly efficient luciferin/luciferase reporting systems.
 Our contribution to this research domain has been, so far, the design of a new synthetic pathway which provided accesses to even more diverse imidazo[1,2‑a]pyrazines.
 Some of them turned out to be far more efficient substrates of specific luciferases in terms of signal intensity or duration.